RafaySystems/ai-templates/README.md

-# ai-templates
-AI and Generative AI Templates
+# AI and Generative AI Templates